 Bissell PowerEdge Pet Hardwood

-The PowerEdge vacuum has an innovative V-shaped design that stands out from the competition.
+The PowerEdge vacuum has an innovative V-shaped design that stands out well from the rest of the stick vacuums pile.

-Larger dirt and debris goes towards the center of the lightweight corded stick vacuum cleaner while small dust particles get caught by the tips of the V.
+More considerable dirt, pet hair, and debris goes towards the center of the lightweight corded stick vacuum cleaner, while small dust particles get caught by the tips of the V.

-The dirt cup is also easier to empty than most which can make cleaning up less stressful.
-The unique shape also makes it easier to clean the edges of your furniture.
+The dirt cup is also easier to empty than most, making cleaning up easy and less stressful.
+The unique shape also makes it easier to clean the edges of your home furniture.

-The rubber squeegees at the bottom of the lightweight stick vacuum cleaner take care of any loose pet hair that may be clinging to your carpet — and the pet multi-tool also helps with that.
+The rubber squeegees at the bottom of the lightweight stick vacuum cleaner take care of any loose pet hair that may be clinging to your high-pile carpet — and the pet multi-tool also helps with that one.

 - Innovative shape